nesi/support-docs/docs/Scientific_Computing/Profiling_and_Debugging/Profiler:_ARM_MAP.md

 during run time.
 This can be time, memory, or MPI communication.
 One main goal is to understand in which parts of your code most time is spent.
-Depending on the profiler and the applied methods, profiles can be gathered on basis of<span class="wysiwyg-color-black"> functions, loops within functions, or source code lines. </span>Profiling information is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.
+Depending on the profiler and the applied methods, profiles can be gathered on basis of functions, loops within functions, or source code lines.
+Profiling information is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.

 # Profiling test cases